Lachsmalstift/Casium/README.md

 Urheber:
-Made with tears and hate in Mesum
-Christopher Lane Charles Dentmon
+Made with tears and hate in Mesum by Christopher Lane Charles Dentmon
-(c) 2024
+(c) 2025
 ---

 ## Changelog